Jeff Modisett: State Attorney's offices

 Modisett was attorney general for the State of Indiana (1996–2000), Marion County (IN) Prosecuting Attorney (1991–1994), and Deputy Chief of the Public Corruption & Government Fraud Section of the U.S. Attorney's Office for the Central District of California (1982–88).

-Elected as Indiana attorney general in November 1996, Modisett became involved in two national efforts: the states’ legal battle against the country’s top cigarette manufacturers and the investigation of the sweepstakes industry.
+Elected as Indiana attorney general in November 1996, Modisett became involved in two national efforts: the states' legal battle against the country's top cigarette manufacturers and the investigation of the sweepstakes industry.

-He was a member of the 1997 states' negotiating team that reached a preliminary settlement, the Master Settlement Agreement with the tobacco industry which called for historic changes in the conduct of tobacco advertising in the United States.
-He was chairman of the 1998 Allocation Committee which was responsible for devising a formula for distributing the $205 billion settlement to each of the participating states and territories.
+He was a member of the 1997 states' negotiating team that reached a preliminary settlement, the Master Settlement Agreement with the tobacco industry, which called for historic changes in the conduct of tobacco advertising in the United States.
+He was chairman of the 1998 Allocation Committee, which was responsible for devising a formula for distributing the $205 billion settlement to each of the participating states and territories.

-In 1998 and 1999, Modisett helped lead the states’ effort to reform the sweepstakes industry to better protect consumers, especially the elderly.
-He was voted one of the top lawyers in Indiana by Indianapolis Monthly magazine and, more recently, one of California’s "Superlawyers" by Los Angeles and Law & Politics magazines.
+In 1998 and 1999, Modisett helped lead the state's effort to reform the sweepstakes industry to better protect consumers, especially the elderly.
+He was voted one of the top lawyers in Indiana by Indianapolis Monthly magazine and, more recently, one of California's "Superlawyers" by Los Angeles and Law & Politics magazines.

 As Marion County Prosecutor he led the investigation and prosecution of the former heavyweight boxing champion Mike Tyson.
 Other major prosecutions include U.S. v.
 Althea Flynt (wife of Hustler Magazine publisher; assault).

-Modisett was Chairman of the Governor’s Commission for a Drug-Free Indiana (1989–2000), and the Governor’s Council of Impaired and Dangerous Driving (1989–2000).
+Modisett was Chairman of the Governor's Commission for a Drug-Free Indiana (1989–2000), and the Governor's Council of Impaired and Dangerous Driving (1989–2000).
 He also served as President of the Family Advocacy Center (Marion County, Ind.)
 (1991–1994), and the Hoosier Alliance Against Drugs (1993–95).